sirius3r/docker-unifi-video/README.md

 ## Setting up the application

-The webui is at https://ip:7443 , setup with the first run wizard.
+The webui is at https://ip:7443 ot http://ip:7080/, setup with the first run wizard.

 To adopt a Unifi Camera that isn't showing as unmanaged in the UI: